Isaac-Munyaka/Used-Cars-Price-Prediction/README.md

 Objectives
 Research questions;

-What is the relationship between car price and other predictor variables?
+What's the relationship between car price and other predictor variables?
 Which combination of features provide the best accurate prediction of car prices?